syncfusion-content/winui-docs/winui/Cartesian-Charts/Scatter.md

 ---
 layout: post
-title: Scatter in WinUI Cartesian Chart control | Syncfusion
+title: Scatter Chart in WinUI Cartesian Chart control | Syncfusion
-description: Learn here all about Scatter feature of Syncfusion WinUI Cartesian Chart(SfCartesianChart) control with key features and more.
+description: Learn here all about the scatter chart and its features in Syncfusion WinUI Cartesian Chart (SfCartesianChart) control.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug